andreasschulze/tlsrpt/docker/DOCKER.md

 ## Debugging

-The image contains the [Debian package `sqlite3`](https://packages.debian.org/stable/sqlite3) for debugging pruposes.
+The image contains the [Debian package `sqlite3`](https://packages.debian.org/stable/sqlite3) for debugging purposes.
+It SHOULD be removed in a production grade environment.

 For example, use the following command to dump the receivers' database:

 ```sh